bmay51213/bmay51213.github.io/_posts/2020-09-04-breastcancerdetection.md

 ---
-title: "Using Machine Learning to Detect Cancer on Biopsy Specimens"
+title: "Using Machine Learning to Detect Cancer on Biopsy Specimens - Project Proposal"
 date: 2020-09-04
 classes: wide
 header:
   image: "/images/breastcancer/1_yjsLGG-U9km84AvWLLmK8A.png"
 excerpt: "Project Proposal"
 ---

-# Machine Learning and Breast Cancer Detection

 ## Data Domain

 I come from a healthcare background, so I sought to use machine learning algorithms to aid in prediction for various healthcare diseases and diagnoses.
 Breast cancer continues to be a significant culprit of morbidity and mortality, even today with our current medical advances.
 The data that this dataset consists of was actually published in a medical journal article and data was collected at the University of Wisconsin (Wolberg, M.D. et al.¸1995).
 While this source is somewhat dated, my main goal with this project is to demonstrate that machine learning algorithms could be used to assist in cancer detection as adjunct to physician expertise.